 Although implementing these lifestyle changes seems straightforward, research has highlighted specific strategies to use—and not to use.
 In addition, some lifestyle strategies are more powerful than others.

 Myth 3: If a person has abnormal brain cells associated with Alzheimer’s, they will exhibit the symptoms of Alzheimer’s.

 Fact: Many people have had the cellular abnormalities associated with Alzheimer’s, but have not shown symptoms of the disease.

-In their historic, long-running study of nuns, David Snowdon and colleagues found that greater numbers of abnormal cells in brain tissue at autopsy (e.g., beta-amyloid plaques and neurofibrillary tangles) were associated with greater memory impairment.
+In their historic, long-running study of nuns, Dr. David Snowdon and colleagues found that greater numbers of abnormal cells in brain tissue at autopsy (e.g., beta-amyloid plaques and neurofibrillary tangles) were associated with greater memory impairment.
 However, they also noticed that about 58 percent of nuns with mild cellular abnormalities, 32 percent of nuns with moderate abnormalities, and even 8 percent of nuns with severe cellular abnormalities never exhibited Alzheimer’s symptoms.
 Similarly, recent research has shown that some "Super Agers" (individuals between 60 and 85 with memory skills similar to much younger adults) had Alzheimer’s-related cellular changes, but never expressed symptoms.